Asymptotic mapping class groups of closed surfaces punctured along Cantor sets: Introduction

-{\bf Acknowledgements.} The authors thank Y. Antol\'in, J. Bavard, J. Hern\'andez, C. Kapoudjian, T. Koberda, C. Mart\'inez-P\'erez, H. Parlier, J. Souto, and N. Vlamis for conversations.
-We are indebted to Juan Souto for suggesting the proof of Lemma \ref{lem:twists2twists}.
-Finally, we thank the authors of \cite{HMV} for sharing their preprint with us.
+{\bf Acknowledgements.} We thank Y. Antol\'in, J. Bavard, L. Bowen, J. Hern\'andez, C. Kapoudjian, T. Koberda, C. Mart\'inez-P\'erez, H. Parlier, P. Patel, J. Souto, and N. Vlamis for conversations.
+We are indebted to Juan Souto for suggesting the proof of Lemma \ref{lem:twists2twists} and to the referee for carefully reading our paper and his numerous comments and corrections.
+Parts of this paper were written while the first author was visiting Yale University, to which he is grateful for its hospitality.